Dan0sz/woocommerce-ga-abr/README.md

 # Adjusted Bounce Rate for WooCommerce Google Analytics Integration

-This unofficial for WordPress adds Adjusted Bounce Rate to WooCommerce Google Analytics Integration.
+This unofficial plugin for WordPress adds Adjusted Bounce Rate to WooCommerce Google Analytics Integration.

 ## Installation
 Click the big green button on this page to _clone or download_ the contents of this repository to `/path/to/wordpress-install-root/wp-content/plugins/woocommerce-ga-abr/`.